whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 their own skills.

 * 4: Student has a significant positive impact on the learning and spirit of the people around them.
-* 3: Student participates in required activities and does at least one or two above and beyond suports of the community.
+* 3: Student participates in required activities and does at least one or two above and beyond supports of the community.
 * 2: Student participates in most required community activities such as demos, lightning talks, improv, but does not do anything else of significance.
 * 1: Student stays in their lane and focuses on just their own learning.